KadamShweta04/SAT/server/docs/index.rst

 In addition to the type, each page can have an additional constraint.

 The first of such constraints is the DISPENSABLE constraint which does restrict the order of each vertex to at most one.
-The coresponding clauses are:
+The corresponding clauses are:

 .. math::